 I have to tell you all that Ginger Ale is just about my favorite drink… period.
 It brings back fond memories of days long past.
-I’ll usually partake in a plastic Dixie cup of Canada Dry’s version of the beverage on business flights, but on recent trip to Oregon I was treated to a Verner’s.
-Ain’t that a something?
-I mean I thought that brand went away when I was a kid, at least that’s the way it is in California anyways.
+I’ll usually partake in a plastic Dixie cup of Canada Dry’s version of the beverage on business flights, but on a recent trip to Oregon, I was treated to a Verner’s.
+Ain’t that something?
+I mean I thought that brand went away when I was a kid, at least that’s the way it is in California.
 Then another blast from the past… I got on a plane with propellers.
-Yes folks, the futuristic world of the 21st Century is here… and without the flying cars, robot butlers, an Astro-Base on the Moon or the rocket-pack I was promised as a boy.
+Yes, folks, the futuristic world of the 21st Century is here… and without the flying cars, robot butlers, an Astro-Base on the Moon or the rocket-pack I was promised as a boy.
 Airplanes still have propellers.

 Anyways, as I said earlier I was on my way to Oregon.
 Since we’re now in the powertrain business I’m visiting a customer called Brammo.
-If you’re not familiar with the company then I invite you to go to their website at www.brammo.com and check out their skeletal speedster called the Ariel Atom.
-Jay Leno even chats about it on his website at http://jaylenosgarage.com/video/index.shtml?vidID=80739 with a slight gleem in his eye.
+If you’re not familiar with the company then I invite you to go to their website and check out their skeletal speedster called the Ariel Atom.
+Jay Leno even chats about it on his website here with a slight gleam in his eye.

 The surprise here is that this car doesn’t have a warp drive from a crashed UFO, but rather from a Chevy Cobalt SS.
-The heart of this guided missile is GM’s stout 2.0 liter supercharged, all-aluminum Ecotec engine.
-In fact the transmission, driveshafts and other components come from Chevy’s pocket rocket.
-At 205 horsepower the stock stuff is impressive, but with a GM stage 2 or 3 kit and a GM/Banks ECU calibrated with “special herbs and spices” for that extra punch the car’s tires scar the black top with a trail of vulcanized fury.
+The heart of this guided missile is GM’s stout 2.0-liter supercharged, all-aluminum Ecotec engine.
+In fact, the transmission, driveshafts, and other components come from Chevy’s pocket rocket.
+At 205 horsepower the stock stuff is impressive, but with a GM stage two or three kit and a GM/Banks ECU calibrated with “special herbs and spices” for that extra punch the car’s tires scar the blacktop with a trail of vulcanized fury.
 All of these powertrain parts are being supplied through Banks.

-Great things come is small packages, and both the Atom and the Ecotec are powerful examples to the rule.
-Both that car and the engine are going change the way folks think of performance.
-As the price of gas rises to ridiculous levels it becomes clear that heavy cars and dinosaur thirsty V8s are a thing of the past.
+Great things come in small packages, and both the Atom and the Ecotec are powerful examples of the rule.
+Both the car and the engine are going to change the way folks think about performance.
+As the price of gas rises to ridiculous levels it becomes clear that heavy cars and dinosaur-thirsty V8s are a thing of the past.
 Looks like I actually found something futuristic on this trip after all.
 Now if I can only get my rocket pack and personal robot.